-The M5 automatically handles all of these modes to ensure properly charged batteries, and continuous power to the back-up circuits.
-The following flow diagram explains how the M5 automatically switches between these modes.
+The M5 Plus automatically handles all of these modes to ensure properly charged batteries, and continuous power to the back-up circuits.
+The following flow diagram explains how the M5 Plus automatically switches between these modes.

-Should a Hardware Fault occur, the M5 would analyze the fault and make sure that if at all possible, the backup sub-panel remains energized.
-A permanent fault will automatically switch the M5 into Grid to Load Mode, and cause auxiliary relay 3 to click on and off as well as the Run LED to blink red twice every 4 seconds.
+Should a Hardware Fault occur, the M5 Plus would analyze the fault and make sure that if at all possible, the critical load sub-panel remains energized.
+A permanent fault will automatically switch the M5 Plus into Grid to Load Mode, and cause auxiliary relay 3 to click on and off, the alarm to sound, as well as the Run LED to blink red twice every 4 seconds.